APSN Chaoyang School

 |Address||10 Ang Mo Kio Street 54

-The Public Talk caters to parents who wish to know more about APSN CYS.
-The talk will provide an overview of APSN, APSN’s educational pathway, the School’s general information, key programmes, educational curriculum, admission criteria and application process.
+The Public Talk caters to parents who wish to know more about APSN Chaoyang School.
+The talk will provide an overview of APSN, APSN’s Educational Pathways, the school’s general information, key programmes, educational curriculum, admission criteria as well as application process.

-Should you have any specific enquiries, please contact the school at 6637 9806 and we will try our best to address your question/s over the phone.
+Should you have any further enquiries, please contact the school at 6637 9806 or 6637 9807 and we will try our best to address your question/s over the phone.
+Thank you.

 APSN Chaoyang School’s niche area is in Aesthetics.